 How often to send a participant's VR headset and hand-controller positions to the other participants (every Mth frame, default 1, every frame).
 For non-VR users, the mouse pointer is not tracked continuously; the position is only displayed to others when it hovers over an atom.

-After the initial scene is shared, the only changes that are automatically propagated are moving and scaling the displayed structures and (by default) executing commands.
+Synchronizing changes.
+After the initial scene is shared not all changes made by one participant will be propagated to other participants.
+Changes that are propagated include moving and scaling the displayed structures and (by default) executing commands.
 If a participant makes any unshared changes or introduces data for which the input file is not directly accessible to others (i.e., the same open command will not work for everyone), meeting send is needed to share the updated session.
 This may be slow for large amounts of data.